 Towards the end of antiquity, Priscianus speaks about a sacred fountain associated with Cadmus and Harmonia's exile in Illyria, which Bilić suspects "has a complex mythical background and belongs properly to some early concept of the Adriatic as the Land of Bliss," adding portentiously that "the abode of the serpentine hero from Thebes seems to be located in the West, which is a close parallel with the western abode of serpentine Typhon, Ophion, or Cronus himself."
 The "Sacred fountain, at the same time unnaturally cold and miraculously hot" would then be properly located in the furthest west.
 As Bilić notes elsewhere: "[a]mong the earliest accounts of the western exile is presumably Cronus' banishment to the Adriatic.
 It could be claimed that Cronus and Rhea were associated with the Adriatic in an age when the Greeks considered it the western edge of the known world, this being the earliest layer of their mythical geography."

-Also located in the furthest west, the Roman writer Pomponius Mela [3.102] mentions two springs possessed of strange and miraculous powers on the Fortunate Isles, which appear in his text to signify the Canary Islands.
+A later conception of the "land of bliss" places it in the furthest west, where the Roman writer Pomponius Mela mentions two springs possessed of strange and miraculous powers on the Fortunate Isles, which, in this instance, appear in his text to signify the Canary Islands [3.102].
 The section is worth quoting in full: -

 Opposite the sandy part, the Fortunate Isles abound in spontaneously generated plants; and with various ones always producing new fruit in rapid succession, the islands nourish people who want for nothing, and whose islands are more blissfully productive than others are.
 One of the islands is primarily famous for the uniqueness of its two springs: those who have sipped the one laugh to death; the cure for those so affected is to drink from the other.